MicroLua/MicroLua/docs/mlua.md

   platform doesn't have any flash memory.
 The table has the fields `address`, `size`, `write_size` and `erase_size`.

-- `binary_size: integer | Int64`\
-  The size of the binary, or zero if the size is unknown.

 ## `mlua.repr`

 **Module:** [`mlua.repr`](../lib/common/mlua.repr.lua),